Matteo-Code/minports/README.md

 - **Scan for Unused Imports**: Quickly find unused import statements across your project.
 - **Automatic Refactoring**: Optionally refactor code to remove the detected unused imports.
 - **Dependency Optimization**: Identify unused dependencies in your `package.json` file.
+- **Ignore Specific Files/Folders**: Use a `.mpignore` file to exclude specific files and directories from scanning.
 - **Verbose Logging**: Detailed logs for troubleshooting and analysis.

 ---